lakshmankashyap/uiuc_cafe_x_change/README.md

 of just a string - `'Error messages goes here'`, is for the sake of consistency.
-To clarify that, *express-validator* module which is used for validating and sanitizing user's input, returns all errors as an array of objects, where each object has a `msg` property with a message why an error has occurred.
+To clarify that, *express-validator* module which is used for validating and sanitizing user's input, returns all errors as an array of objects, where each object has a `msg` property with a message why an error has occured.
 Here is a more general example of what express-validator returns when there are errors present:

 ```js
 [